rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 ##### Custom Project Roles

 Rancher lets you assign _custom project roles_ to a user instead of the typical `Owner`, `Member`, or `Read Only` roles.
-These roles can be either a built-in custom project roles or one defined by a Rancher administrator.
+These roles can be either a built-in custom project role or one defined by a Rancher administrator.
 They are convenient for defining narrow or specialized access for a user within a project.
 See the table below for a list of built-in custom project roles.

 ##### Project Role Reference